Fines and redress payments

 Energy company payments for rule breaches

-We pay fines to the Treasury and redress payments to customers or to the voluntary redress fund.
+If a company does not volunteer to make a payment, we can make them pay.
+The payment is paid to the Treasury and redress payments go to customers or to the voluntary redress fund.